 Add the soaked dried fruit to the bowl with the other ingredients and mix everything together.

-Line a 20cm loose bottomed cake tin with greaseproof paper and lightly grease.
+Line the cake tin with greaseproof paper and lightly grease.

 Pack the cake mixture into the tin and cover loosely with foil, leaving a space between the top of the cake and the foil.

-Bake the Christmas cake at gas mark 1, 275oF, 140oC for 4 to 4.5 hours, or until cooked.
+Bake the Christmas cake at gas mark 1, 275oF, 140oC until cooked (about 4 to 4.5 hours).
 You can check the cake is ready by piercing with a warm skewer.
 If the skewer comes out clean then the cake is cooked.

 Leave to cool in the tin on a wire rack.